poboxjDeveloper/SHELBYSLAB/NEXTJS/nextjs-dashboard/README.md

 ### Fonts and Images

 - usage of google fonts can be seen in action in the [font.ts](/app/ui/fonts.ts) file.
 And imported in the [layout.tsx](/app/layout.tsx) file.
+- info about adding multiple fonts: [see docs](https://nextjs.org/docs/app/building-your-application/optimizing/fonts#using-multiple-fonts).
+- info about the options for the fonts: [see docs](https://nextjs.org/docs/app/api-reference/components/font#font-function-arguments)